-The Maggie Allesee Department of Dance offers four degree options:
+The Maggie Allesee Department of Dance offers three degree options:

 - Bachelor of Fine Arts in Dance - Prepares you for a professional careers as a performing artist, choreographer or dance scholar.
 Dance technique and the history, philosophies, and aesthetics of dance are all central to this program.

 - Bachelor of Science in Dance - Combines university-level dance studies with a broad program of general study in the arts and sciences.

 - Master of Arts Theatre and Dance (with a concentration in Teaching Artistry - Prepares you for a career in teaching dance.

 In both bachelor degree programs, you will concentrate on dance technique in contemporary modern and classical ballet as well as dance studies academics.
 In addition to technique classes, you will take courses such as those listed below which allow you to expand your knowledge of choreography, performance and dance technology.